 1.1.
 PSHE education and citizenship in our school encompasses all areas designed to promote children's personal, social and health development.
 It allows children to build the knowledge, skills and understanding they need to stay healthy and safe, develop worthwhile relationships, respect differences, improve independence and responsibility, make the most of their own abilities and those of others.
 It has strong links with Spiritual, Moral, Social, Cultural Values, and the National Healthy Schools programme.
-This policy addresses the risks and importance of acting on, identifying and referring the signs of radicalisation.
-Saint Christina's will refer pupils identified as being at risk of radicalisation to either Channel or Children's Social Care.
-We will normally consult parents but consent is not required for a referral.
+This policy also addresses the risks and importance of acting on, identifying and referring the signs of radicalisation.